molangning/fire-av/README.md

 | [sources/ips](sources/ips) | Directory containing a list of ips |
 | [sources/user-agents](sources/user-agents) | Directory containing a list of User agents |

+The `regexps` directory in `sources/user-agents` contains regexps rules to match common bots.
+Use at your own risk

 ### Blacklists
 |     File path     |      Description      |
 | ----------------- | --------------------- |